A Survey of Knowledge-based Sequential Decision Making under Uncertainty: RDK-for-SDM Methods

 \textbf{Credit Assignment and Reward Shaping} When MDPs or POMDPs are used for SDM in complex domains, rewards are sparse and typically obtained only on task completion, e.g., after executing a plan or at the end of a board game.
 As a special case of learning and using world models in SDM, researchers have leveraged RDK methods to model and shape the rewards to improve the agent's decision-making.
-For instance, declarative action knowledge has been used to compute action sequences, using the action sequences to compute a potential function and for reward shaping in game domains~\cite{grounds2005combining,grzes2008plan,efthymiadis2013using}.
+For instance, declarative action knowledge has been used to compute action sequences, using the action sequences to compute a potential function and for reward shaping in game domains~\citep{grounds2005combining,grzes2008plan,efthymiadis2013using}.
 In this work, RL methods such as Q-learning, SARSA, and Dyna-Q were combined with a STRIPS planner, with the planner shaping the reward function used by the agents to compute the optimal policy.
 These systems perform RDK with domain dynamics, and reason about states but no explicit world models in SDM.

 In some cases, the reward specification is obtained from statistics and/or contextual knowledge provided by humans.
-For example, the iCORPP algorithm enables a robot to reason with contextual knowledge using P-log to automatically determine the rewards (and transition functions) of a POMDP used for planning~\cite{zhang2017dynamically}.
-Another system, called LPPGI, enables robots to leverage human expertise for POMDP-based planning under uncertainty in the context of task specification and execution~\cite{hoelscher2018utilizing}.
+For example, the iCORPP algorithm enables a robot to reason with contextual knowledge using P-log to automatically determine the rewards (and transition functions) of a POMDP used for planning~\citep{zhang2017dynamically}.
+Another system, called LPPGI, enables robots to leverage human expertise for POMDP-based planning under uncertainty in the context of task specification and execution~\citep{hoelscher2018utilizing}.
 RDK in this system is rather limited; domain dynamics are not considered and the system is limited to maximizing the expected probability of satisfying logic objectives in the context fo a robot arm stacking boxes.
-There has also been work on using Linear Temporal Logic to represent and reason with declarative knowledge, especially temporal constraints implied by phrases such as "until" and "eventually", to automatically generate reward specification for RL in a simulated game domain~\cite{camacho2019ltl}.
+There has also been work on ``reward machines'' that uses Linear Temporal Logic to represent and reason with declarative knowledge, especially temporal constraints implied by phrases such as ``until'' and ``eventually,'' in order to automatically generate additional rewards for RL that are potentially non-Markovian~\citep{icarte2022reward}.